Retail is one of the most innovative industries out there.

 After installation, your employees no longer need to monitor the price tags each day.
 The centralized system makes it easy for one person to control all pricing changes on the shop floor.

-The payoff is also fast.
+The payoff in transitioning shelf labels is also fast.
 One of DisplayData’s customers, a major European retailer with over 800 stores, secured a payback on their investment in just 16 months and predicts over 170% ROI in the next two years.
 If you zoom out to 5 years, the retailer expects their ROI to increase by 400%

 Creating an innovative omnichannel experience is all about connecting stores and online.
 And the shelf edge is no exception.
 Retailers should carefully consider this key moment in the omnichannel buyer’s journey and recognize that electronic shelf labeling is one of the easiest ways to connect the two domains.